 - Address – Ravi Bhawan, Kathmandu

 Areas of Expertise

-Peace for People has expertise in a range of areas, including:
+Friends for Peace has expertise in a range of areas, including:

 Main Aims and Objectives

 Friends for Peace (FFP) is a membership-based non-profit organisation composed of a team of professionals committed to the study and practice of conflict transformation and sustainable peacebuilding in Nepal.

 One of FFP’s main objectives is to establish a credible knowledge base that provides technical expertise on issues of concern to the peace process, whilst facilitating greater participation from civil society to bring about a peaceful transformation of conflict.
 FFP also aims to enhance the capacity of Nepalese researchers in undertaking research on various dimensions of conflict transformation and peacebuilding.

 FFP’s work aims to:

 - Organise interactions among civil society leaders, politicians, media personnel and other individuals in order to better understand and address conflict-related issues